WohlSoft/Moondust-Devkit-Help/EditLevel/Events.md

 **Change music** - This option can change the music of the selected section, or switch to section default.

 **Change background** - This option can change the background of the selected section.

+**Change the autoscroll speed** - This option allows to specify the speed and direction of the camera autoscroll on this section using modern method.
+See the manual above on how to build auto-scrolled sections.

 ![eventsList](../screenshots/LevelEditing/Events/005_section_settings.png ':size=200px')